cyface/django-rest-framework-examples/README.md

 # Django REST Framework Examples
 Simple Django REST Framework Examples

+This repository is a companion to [this blog post](https://timlwhite.medium.com/the-simplest-django-rest-framework-example-c67cecc88400).

 Specifically using as much of the automatic and generic views as possible.

 This project includes a few apps implemented in different ways: